bredelings/BayesianEstimatorSelfing/doc/README.md

 | ${T_k}$ | t[$k$] | Number of generations of selfing for individual $k$. |
 | ${\Theta^*_l}$ | theta\*[$l$]       | *Effective* scaled mutation rate for locus $l$. |

-This variant is run by specifying `-M PopGen.Selfing.Generic` on the command line.
+This variant is run by specifying `-m Generic.hs` on the command line.

 ## Pure Hermaphrodite